COMMON CORE STATE STANDARDS (CCSS):

 The Junior High science curriculum is increasingly one of observation and experimentation.
 Laboratory materials are used to expand the students’ knowledge of various scientific topics.
 Our science program includes a regular science lab period which enables the students to conduct experiments.
-The science teachers oversee the entire science curriculum to ensure that all content is covered and needed materials are available.
+The science teacher oversees the entire science curriculum to ensure that all content is covered and needed materials are available.

 American History is the curriculum focus for students in grades seven and eight.
 Critical thinking is stressed as well as document based questions and essays which incorporate Language Arts skills.
 During the first year, students study North America from early settlement to the antebellum period.
 In the second year, students complete their study of the nineteenth century and investigate significant historical events in the twentieth century.

 Our English Language Arts Program focuses on reading strategies, comprehension, and the experience of a variety of genres and authors.
 Vocabulary is also studied, including a structured program designed to prepare students for the TACHS Exam, the test for admission to Catholic high school.
 The English program provides an integrated approach to writing using a variety of topics and styles, as well as the study of grammar.

 The Spanish Program is geared to our Junior High students so that they will reach a level of proficiency in preparation for high school.
 This requires instruction two days per week.
 The program is designed to introduce the students to the Spanish language as well as the Hispanic cultures of the world.

-Students also attend weekly Physical Education, Art, Computer, Library and Music Classes.
+Students also attend weekly Physical Education, Art, Library and Music Classes.

 Students in all grades are encouraged to participate in academic competitions.